Police investigating racial harassment of NCAA women's basketball team in Idaho

 "I strongly condemn the appalling treatment of the female college athletes who are visiting Coeur d'Alene prior to the beginning of the basketball tournament in Spokane," said Coeur d'Alene Mayor Jim Hammond at a press conference Tuesday.

-Coeur D'Alene and the northern Idaho panhandle became known as a haven for extremism and racist groups in the 1970s and '80s when the Aryan Nations relocated its headquarters there.
+The incident occurred in a part of the Pacific Northwest that was once synonymous with hate groups and has lately seen a rise in extremism even amont its elected officials.
+Coeur D'Alene and northern Idaho became known as a haven for extremism and racist groups in the 1970s and '80s when the Aryan Nations relocated its headquarters there.
 Skinheads held parades in the 1990s.
 Activity declined following a lawsuit, but two summers ago 31 members of the white nationalist group Patriot Front were arrested there, with plans to disrupt a queer pride event.

 "We are witnessing a troubling growth of a very toxic environment in our country and locally, by individuals and organized extremist groups to advance many forms of hatred," Stewart said.